kurapica/IGAS/Loop/README.md

 	-- Error : Usage : Position(x, y) - y must be a number, got nil.
 	pos = Position {x = 111}

-	-- Use the struct type as a table constructor pos = Position(110, 200)
+	-- Use the struct type as a constructor,
+	-- the 'x' member is first defined, it will receive the 1st argument, so the 'y' member take the 2nd. pos = Position(110, 200)

 	-- Output : 110	-	200